Training for Restraint:: Things to avoid doing #5

 Restraint Training: Unsafe Handling caused death of resident and £57,000 fine

 A South Lanarkshire care home provider was heavily fined after an elderly resident died after breaking her neck in a fall.
-At Hamilton Sheriff Court, BUPA Care Homes (Carrick) Ltd was fined £57,000 after pleading guilty to a breach of Section 3 of the Health and Safety at Work etc Act 1974, which led to the […]
+At Hamilton Sheriff Court, BUPA Care Homes (Carrick) Ltd was fined £57,000 after pleading guilty to a breach of Section 3 of the Health and Safety at Work etc Act 1974, which led to […]

 £150,000 fine for Care Home Wheelchair Restraint Strap Death